nielsberglund/nielsblogsource/content/posts/2021-01-05-write-a-python-39-language-extension-for-sql-server-machine-learning-services.md

 * `CMAKE_ROOT`: pointing at CMake's install directory.
 On my box, it is `C:\Program Files\CMake`.
 * `BOOST_ROOT`: from my experiments that should point to the Boost output directory mentioned above, (`C:\boost175` on my box).
-* `PYTHONHOME`:  this is not build related, but a variable that SQL Server uses to find the Python installation.
-On my SQL Server machine, it is `C:\Python39`.
+* `PYTHONHOME`:  ~~this is not build related, but a variable that SQL Server uses to find the Python installation.~~ This variable is required on the box where you build the extension.
+The variable bonds the correct Python version to the extension.

 When I first tried building with the variables as above the build scripts threw an error saying it needed an extra variable: `BOOST_PYTHON_ROOT`.
 So set `BOOST_PYTHON_ROOT` to point to the directory containing the two `lib` files we saw in *Figure 2*.
 For me it is `C:\boost175\lib`, (as in *Figure 2*).